20.3.2026

 What an Estate Plan Should Include

-A complete estate and planning strategy goes beyond a will.
+A complete estate planning strategy goes beyond a will.

 Essential components:

-Powers of attorney – Appoint someone to make financial and legal decisions if you lose capacity
+Powers of attorney: Appoint someone to make financial, legal and personal decisions if you lose capacity.

-Medical treatment decision maker – Nominate someone for healthcare decisions if you can't
+Medical treatment decision maker: Nominate someone for healthcare decisions if you can't make those decisions yourself.

-Testamentary trusts – Protect assets for beneficiaries, provide tax benefits, and control distribution over time
+Testamentary trusts: Protect assets for beneficiaries, potentially provide tax advantages, and control distribution over time.

 Why Superannuation Requires Separate Estate Planning